-Trunklines conveying natural gas from fields to the places of consumption operate in a relatively stable mode.
-However, gas consumption is marked, first of all, by seasonal fluctuations.
-In order to reduce peak loads and ensure flexibility and reliability of gas supplies, special compensation facilities – gas storages capable of accumulating excess gas, storing it and, in case of increasing demand, providing it to consumers – have to be built.
-Underground gas storage (UGS) facilities created in depleted hydrocarbon fields, aquifers or salt caverns perform such a compensation function.
+The throughput of trunklines conveying natural gas from fields to places of consumption is relatively stable.
+However, gas consumption is mainly characterized by seasonal fluctuations.
+In order to reduce peak loads and ensure flexibility and reliability of gas supplies, special compensation facilities are used: gas storages capable of accumulating excess gas, storing it and, whenever gas demand grows, providing it to consumers.
+For that purpose, underground gas storage (UGS) facilities are created in depleted hydrocarbon fields, aquifers, or salt caverns.

-Being an integral part of the Unified Supply System (UGSS) of Russia, UGS facilities are situated in the main gas consuming regions.
-The UGS network supplies over 20 per cent of gas to Russian consumers during the heating season.
+UGS facilities are situated in the main gas consuming regions and constitute an integral part of Russia's Unified Gas Supply System.
+The UGS facility network provides 20–40 per cent of gas supplied by Gazprom during the heating season.

-By the 2016–2017 autumn/winter period, working gas inventories in the UGS facilities amounted to 72.098 billion cubic meters, while their maximum potential daily deliverability reached by the start of the period a record 801.3 million cubic meters of gas, which was 11.4 million cubic meters higher than last year.
+By the 2019–2020 autumn/winter period, the working gas inventories in the Company’s UGS facilities amounted to 72.232 billion cubic meters, with the potential maximum daily deliverability climbing to a record high of 843.3 million cubic meters as of the start of the withdrawal season (an increase of 30.8 million cubic meters against the previous year).

-With a view to enhance the reliability of gas supplies under export contracts, Gazprom uses UGS capacities within and beyond the CIS.
+Seeking to enhance the reliability of gas supplies under its export contracts, Gazprom utilizes UGS capacities within and beyond the CIS.

-As a co-investor, Gazprom has access to the working gas capacity of the following UGS facilities in Europe:
+In Europe, Gazprom has access to the working gas capacities of the following UGS facilities:

 - Haidach (Austria);

-If the need arises, Gazprom can lease additional gas storage capacities from third-party companies.
+When the need arises, Gazprom leases additional gas storage capacities from third-party companies.

-Gazprom owns the following UGS facilities in the FSU:
+In the former Soviet Union, Gazprom owns the following UGS facilities:

 - Abovyanskoye (Armenia).

-The Company also uses some of the Incukalns UGS capacities (Latvia).
+The Company also uses some of the capacities of the Incukalns UGS facility in Latvia.

 UGS sector development

-Building up the potential maximum daily deliverability is one of Gazprom's key goals related to the domestic UGS sector development.
-The annual growth of this indicator is comparable with the daily gas consumption by one of Russian regions, such as the Vologda or Leningrad Regions, during the winter period.
+Enhancement of the potential maximum daily deliverability is one of Gazprom's key goals in the development of Russia's UGS sector.
+The annual increases in this indicator are comparable to the daily gas consumption of entire Russian regions, e.g. the Vologda or Leningrad Regions, in the winter period.

-Potential maximum daily deliverability as of withdrawal season start-up, million cubic meters
+Potential maximum daily deliverability by withdrawal season, million cubic meters

-At present, six new UGS facilities are under design and construction in Russia:
+The following UGS facilities are currently under design and construction in Russia:

 - Udmurtia reserving complex.

-Gazprom goes on expanding its UGS capacities in Europe to achieve the working gas capacity of at least 5 per cent of the annual amount of gas export.
-Today it continues the construction of the Katharina (Germany) and the Damborice (Czech Republic) UGS facilities.
+Gazprom continues to build up its UGS capacities in Europe with the purpose of achieving the working gas capacity of at least 5 per cent of the annual amount of the Company's gas exports.